How Can a Tech Company Reduce Its Carbon Footprint?

 This includes mobility emissions (like business flights) and energy consumption from other parties tied to the business (including suppliers such as data centres).

-After an extensive review of internal and external documentation, as well as interviews with key Intelygenz personnel, we were able to see the distribution of emissions across key areas of the business, including a total greenhouse gas output of 81,346.00 kgCO2e.
+We conducted an extensive review of internal and external documents, including interviews with key Intelygenz personnel.
+Our findings showed the distribution of emissions across key areas of the business.
+This included a total greenhouse gas output of 81,346.00 kgCO2e.

-Since we do not use natural gas to heat our offices, nor do we have vehicle fleets, we recorded low emissions from these sources.
-While this is a good thing, it does mean that we consume more electricity and have higher mobility emissions, with these two factors making up the majority of our footprint.
+Since we don’t use natural gas to heat our offices or use vehicle fleets, these sources recorded low emissions.
+This is good news, but it does mean that we consume more electricity and have higher mobility emissions as these two factors make up the majority of our footprint.

 46.7% Business air travel

 To minimize our impact across all three scopes, we’ve outlined some key measures.
 The goal is to reduce our carbon footprint by at least 15%.
 These include switching electricity providers to ones that guarantee 100% renewable energy.
 We are also introducing active light management systems.
 We will also replace all air conditioning units that emit R22 hydrochlorofluorocarbons.
 Finally, we are prioritizing video/tele-conferencing overtaking business trips.

 Making the effort to analyze our emissions was an insightful exercise.
 This process is something that will help us contribute to a low carbon economy.
 By better understanding the main sources of our emissions, we can now make yearly improvements and do our bit to combat climate change.
 We will also be extending our carbon footprint calculations to analyze more metrics and improve the quality of our data.

 Interested in measuring your own carbon footprint?
 We recommend working with an independent consultant to ensure you are using the latest standardized methodologies.
 This will help you gather as much useful data from your business as possible.
 The higher-quality the information used in testing is, the more reliable the results will be.
 You can reveal the most effective ways you can reduce your impact and work more sustainably.